By way of marking this blog's one-year anniversary, I'm reposting some early items this week. This post appeared here in May of last year.

 3. You are not to ask why you’re surrounded mostly by other white kids, nor why your neighborhood or town is so very white.
 You are also not to ask how things got that way.
 Adults do not have answers to these questions, and they quickly change the subject if you ask them.

 4. You are an individual who is responsible for your own actions and accomplishments; your own racial membership is not a factor in your life.
 Nobody tells you that your race has anything to do with who and what you are, nor with what you achieve (nevertheless, as you might learn later in life, it does).
 The rules for white conduct are not explicitly stated as such, and you instead learn what you supposedly are as a white person by learning what other people supposedly are.
-The characteristics displayed by people who are presented to you as “black,” “Indian,” “Mexican,” and so on, define what you are by defining what you are not.
+The characteristics displayed by figures who are presented to you as “black,” “Indian,” “Mexican,” and so on, help to define what you are by defining what you are not.

 5. At the same time, your race does matter, and you should be proud of it.
 It was people like you who “revolted” against England and then “settled” the land, people like you who “built this country” into “a nation of immigrants.”
 And it’s people like you whose faces almost always occupy the various center stages placed in front of you, where lights shine on them as the makers of history, the captains of industry, the writers of books, the doctors of medicine, the inventors of inventions, the scientists of science, the psychologists of psychology, the movie stars of movies, the TV stars of TV shows.
 These are brilliant individuals, not “white people.”
 On the other hand, when a non-white person makes a rare appearance on these stages, he or she is carefully described as a black inventor, a Mexican labor organizer, a Japanese internment camp resident, a Chinese railroad builder, and so on.